 The decoherence noise in a processor.
-It generates lindblad noise according to the given collapse operator c_ops .
+It generates lindblad noise according to the given collapse operator c{ops} .

-c_ops: :class:'qutip.Qobj' or list The Hamiltonian representing the dynamics of the targets: int or list, optional The indices of qubits that are acted on.
-Default is on all qubits tlist: array_like, optional A NumPy array specifies the time of each coefficient.
+c_ops: :class:'qutip.Qobj' or list The Hamiltonian representing the dynamics of the noise.

-coeff: list, optional A list of the coefficients for the control Hamiltonians.
+targets: int or list, optional The indices of qubits that are acted on.
+Default is on all qubits coeff: list, optional A list of the coefficients for the control Hamiltonians.